-The town of Pelling is located at an altitude of 2150mts above sea level.
-The snow-capped mountains and panoramis view from the hilltops along with its rich history and culture has made Pelling the second most visited destination of Sikkim after Gangtok.
+The town of Pelling is located at an altitude of 2150 m above sea level.
+The snow-capped mountains and panoramis view from the hilltops along with its rich history and culture has made Pelling the second most-visited destination of Sikkim after Gangtok.

-The tribes that dominate Pelling is the Limbu community.
+The tribes that dominate Pelling belong to the Limbu community.
 Apart from them, the area has other sub-castes like Khamdhak, Muringla, Tamling, Lingden and Pegha.
 The people here earn their living by farming.
-The crops that are cultivated here includes cardamom, maize, paddy, wheat and buckwheat.
+The crops that are cultivated here include cardamom, maize, paddy, wheat and buckwheat.

 The weather of Pelling is generally pleasant throughtout the year.
 This makes any time apt for visiting the place.